A user has asked: Are Telegram BTC Ads legit?

 Needs to be used in conjunction with fundamental analysis

-- Also, technical analysis works well in conjunction with fundamental analysis for market timing. that means looking at the underlying assets of a company, or the economic figures released for forex trading.
+- Also, technical analysis works well in conjunction with fundamental analysis for market timing.
+That means looking at the underlying assets of a company, or the economic figures released for forex trading.
 Cryptocurrencies do not have the same fundamentals.

 Crypto markets too illiquid and volatile for technical analysis